raghav285/Fin/pair_trading_bajaj/README.md

 ## Strategy Overview

-This implementation employs a quantitative pairs trading approach based on the statistical relationship between Bajaj Finance (BF) and Bajaj Finserv (BFS).
+This implementation employs a quantitative pairs trading approach based on the statistical relationship between Bajaj Finance (BajFinance) and Bajaj Finserv (Bajajfinsv).
 The strategy identifies mispricings in the relative valuation of these two fundamentally linked securities and executes mean-reverting trades when deviations exceed statistical thresholds.

 ### Core Methodology